ErwanCheriaux/SmartScript/README.md

 ## playlistphone
 Create your playlist on your laptop, enjoy it on your phone !
 With playlistphone, you can fastly adapte a XSPF file for your phone or other computer.
-Edite playlistphone.vim to chose the new path of your albums used in your playlist.
+Edite playlistphone.sh to chose the new path of your albums used in your playlist.
 Note that music folders have to be identical.
 You can be sure about that with the __findiff__ script.
 Example
 <code>